instructure/canvas-lms/packages/canvas-planner/README.md

 for linting JS files.
 Linting is enforced at the build level.
 ESLint errors will cause the build to fail.
 You can run the linter by running `yarn lint`.

+### Debugging

+In lieu of verbose console logging, planner uses the [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
+To use it, simply [install](https://github.com/zalmoxisus/redux-devtools-extension#installation) the extension for your browser of choice, then go to the planner and open your web inspector.
+From there, select the newly added `Redux` tab and a plethora of useful debugging tools and information will be displayed.

 ### Testing

 We use [Jest](http://facebook.github.io/jest/) for testing the codebase.
 You can run it